syrop/syrop.github.io/_posts/2019-07-12-repository-pattern-testing.markdown

 ## Listening to changes

-In [another article][liverepository-article] in this blog, in the section 'Observable repository', I described a design pattern I use for different observers to be notifien when there has been a change in the repository.
+In [another article][liverepository-article] in this blog, in the section 'Observable repository', I described a design pattern I use for different observers to be notified when there has been a change in the repository.
 I call that pattern `LiveRepository`.

 This is the code I was using before I performed a refactoring, which I will discuss shortly. **Please do not use it**: